 Judgment falls into three categories:

-- Learning assesses how you prefer to learn, whether with words, images, or with numbers and symbols.
+- Learning: Assesses how you prefer to learn, whether with words, images, or with numbers and symbols.

-- Deciding assesses your decision making process.
+- Deciding: Assesses your decision-making process.
 The decision-making process is affected by our personalities, amongst many other factors, and can create bias when making decisions.

-- Adapting assesses how you react to a good or bad decision.
+- Adapting: Assesses how you react to a good or bad decision.

 Administration of the Hogan Assessment

-How is the Hogan Assessment Scored?
+Scoring of the Hogan Assessment

 Hogan scores assessments through a combination of percentile ranking systems and normative test results.
 Normative scores show how you rank compared to other people who have taken the test previously.

 A percentile placement score is given for each trait to indicate whether your score is low, below average, above average, or high compared to others who have previously taken the test.
-There is no ideal personality or score.

 Source: Hogan Insight MVPI Sample Score Report© 2013 Hogan Assessment Systems Inc.

-Hogan Assessments are used for pre-hiring selection, assessing safety-related behavior, identifying high potential employees, and developing leaders.
+Your assessments are used for pre-hiring selection, assessing safety-related behavior, identifying high potential employees, and developing leaders.

 Can I see my assessment results?